BalistiK-25/s5LanguageTool/README.md

 The LanguageTool is quite large too (also because of this Emmy annotation) and covers a vast amount of functions for multilingual support (It very well may be that it still misses some functions!).
 It also very well be that this LanguageTool might be a little bit of an **overkill** for small maps with **little amount of text**.

-Furthermore, the calls of LanguageTool.StartCutscene or LanguageTool.AddTribute may only work if you have the correct Comfort-Functions in your script.
+Furthermore, the calls of StartCutscene or AddTribute may only work if you have the correct Comfort-Functions in your script.
 Otherwise nothing will happen.

 ## Table of contents
 * [Why a language tool](#why-a-language-tool)